Hawaiian Spirituality .

 kahuna consciousness) as we explore the po.

-Patti taught us much about practical angel lore, Hawaiian elements
+Patti taught us about practical angel lore, Hawaiian elements

 and elementals.
 Those were happy days as we integrated our mana'o